 Sometimes, for various reasons, not all participants will take part in every annual interview.
 When participants drop out, this is known as survey attrition, and it can lead to less accurate results.
 For the best results, it's important that participants remain in the survey over the full 10 years if possible.

 Will I remain anonymous if I take part?

 Absolutely.
-Wallis, an accredited research organisation, collects your details and will ensure they are kept private and confidential.
-This information is never made publicly available.
+Wallis, an accredited research organisation, collects your details and survey answers and ensures everything is kept private and confidential.
 Wallis fully endorses and adheres to the National Privacy Principles in the Privacy Amendment (Private Sector) Act 2000 in relation to the handling of personal information.

 For more information on privacy, check out our Privacy Notice.